methylgrammarlab/cfdna-ont/README.md

 - Replace ASSEMBLY with hg19 or hg38

 > **Warning**
 > If the file YOUR_BEDGRAPH_FILE_mapped_to_450k.bedgraph.gz is not about half C's half G's, the file probably doesn't overlap either strands, and need to be shifted to the right by 1bp: `bedtools shift -i YOUR_BEDGRAPH_FILE -g GENOME_CHR -s 1  > YOUR_BEDGRAPH_FILE_shifted`
+> And then re-run the mapping command above.
+>
+> Where:
+> - YOUR_BEDGRAPH_FILE is your bedGraph file
+> - GENOME_CHR is the sizes of the chromosomes in the relevant genome assembly, which can be retrieved with `mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -e	"select chrom, size from hg19.chromInfo"  > hg19.genome`
+(Taken from: bedtools intersect help message)

 ## Run Moss Deconvolution

 To run Moss deconvolution on the samples: First, run [merge_all_samples_for_deconvolusion.R](https://github.com/methylgrammarlab/cfdna-ont/blob/main/deconvolution_code/deconvolution_moss/merge_all_samples_for_deconvolusion.R) in order to merge all samples into one table.

+Make sure all your mapped bedGraph files are in the same directory.

 Next, provide a reference atlas (this can be the original atlas that was used in the [Moss paper](https://www.nature.com/articles/s41467-018-07466-6#Sec13) [](https://github.com/nloyfer/meth_atlas/blob/master/reference_atlas.csv) or a similar reference.
 Such a reference was created using the script [feature_selection_function.m](https://github.com/methylgrammarlab/cfdna-ont/blob/main/deconvolution_code/cell_type_probes/creating_reference_atlas/feature_selection_function.m).
 To run the command, gunzip all files in the directory of the script, and then run the script using the command: